ruby/irb/README.md

-  irb_require    Require a Ruby file. source         Loads a given file in the current session. irb_info       Show information about IRB. show_cmds      List all available commands and their description. history        Shows the input history. `-g [query]` or `-G [query]` allows you to filter the output.
+  irb_require    Require a Ruby file. source         Loads a given file in the current session. irb_info       Show information about IRB. history        Shows the input history. `-g [query]` or `-G [query]` allows you to filter the output.

 Workspace